-The Walker School is writing to inform you of a recent data security incident that has resulted in unauthorized access to your data.
-While we are unaware of any fraudulent misuse of your data at this time, we are providing you with details about the incident, steps we are taking in response, and resources available to help you protect against the potential misuse of your data.
-Please be assured The Walker School takes the protection and proper use of your data very seriously.
+Great Hearts America ("Great Hearts") is writing to inform you of a recent data security incident that may have resulted in unauthorized access to your sensitive personal information.
+While we are unaware of any fraudulent misuse of your personal information at this time, we are providing you with details about the incident, steps we are taking in response, and resources available to help you protect against the potential misuse of your information.
+Please be assured that Great Hearts takes the protection and proper use of your personal information very seriously.